weakvar/FrameBuilder/README.md

 With FrameBuilder, you can easily create complex layout structures without the need for tedious manual frame calculations.
 It's the perfect solution for those who want to layout views on frames, but don't like calculating the sizes and positions of views in a manual way.

 ## Features
-* ✅ Frame-based
+* ⭐ Frame-based
-* ✅ An easy to understand syntax inspired by AutoLayout
+* ⭐ An easy to understand syntax inspired by AutoLayout
-* ✅ Fully supports the RTL layout direction
+* ⭐ Fully supports the RTL layout direction
-* ✅ Written in pure Swift 5
+* ⭐ Written in pure Swift 5
+* ⭐ 650 lines of code, 35 KB
-* ✅ High performance
+* ⭐ High performance
-* ✅ No dependencies
+* ⭐ No dependencies

 ## Install